-The Clouditor-Orchestrator is the central component responsible for orchestrating the certification process.
-It includes the certification graph, providing a snapshot of the cloud service's state.
-Among others, it offers an interface for compliance managers to select certification schemes (via the EMERALD UI) and coordinates the assessment tools.
+The Clouditor-Orchestrator is the central component responsible for orchestrating the compliance attestation process.
+It includes a state machine, providing a snapshot of the target of evaluation's state regarding its attestation.
+Among others, it also offers an interface for compliance managers to select certification schemes (via the EMERALD UI) and coordinates the assessment tools.